tetris245/ULTRAbc/README.md

 Changes for future version

 * New setting in GUI - Maps to enable full location of players in map rooms, even when Location Sharing is blocked
-* New setting in GUI - Visual to disable gray effect on top bar of the Wardrobe
+* New settings in GUI - Visual to
+  - disable gray effect on top bar of the Wardrobe
+  - enable/disable all UBC changes in Chat Search (with exception of the location reserved for the bottom bar)
 * Updated the maproom and mapz commands: they will don't give the coordinates of other players if the current map room has blocked Location Sharing, except if the new setting in GUI - Maps has been selected
 * Removed the "Minimum Players in Room" parameter from the Chat Search Menu
 * Hooked in the ChatBlockItemRun function to display the English ChatBlockItemList in alphabetical order on the concerned subscreen related for a chat room